TDacik/broom/README.md

 # Broom

 Broom is a static analyzer for C written in OCaml.
+Broom primarily aims at programs that use low-level pointer manipulation to deal with various kinds of linked lists.
+It is based on separation logic and the principle of bi-abductive reasoning.

 ## Building from sources